nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 Number of rows: 6
 ```

-So its an even split and each cluster is up and running but only for the partitions it owns.
+To summarise, we have an even split of nodes in each sub-cluster and each is up and running but only for the partitions it owns.

-This is clearly evident in the show pmap command - showing 50% of the partitions belong to the Paris region.

-With the network split now in place, we can observe the partition distribution and cluster status using the `show pmap` command in `asadm`.
-This command provides insight into how partitions are distributed across the cluster nodes.

 **Key Observations:**